eagle840/katacoda-labs/tcpdumpnc/step1.md

 # Overview of tcpdump

 tip!
-try not to use the 'auto execute', but actually type the commands in, you'll retain the information for longer.   ctrl-l does the same thing as clear
+try not to use the 'auto execute', but actually type the commands in, you'll retain the information for longer.

 hint:
-ctrl-L refreshes the terminal
-you may need to run these with sudo needing on your setup
+ctrl-L refreshes the terminal, just like `clear` you may need to run these with sudo needing on your setup

 warning: